 Similar to the encoder, N layers with hi-attention are stacked in the decoder.
-Each decoder layer consists of an intra-layer multi-head hi-attention, a cross-coder multi-head hi-attention and a fully connected feedforward sub-layer.
-These three sub-layers are surrounded by residual connections followed by layer normalization.
+Each decoder layer consists of an intra-layer multi-head hi-attention, a cross-coder multi-head hi-attention and authorized licensed see limited to chinese University of Hong Kong, three devices the constant of the second second sub-layers are surrounded by residual connections followed by layer normalization.
 The intra-layer attention is the same as that in the encoder, and the inter-layer attention matches the queries from the decoder and the keys from the encoder layers and aggregating the corresponding values according to the query-key matching.
 Attention masks are applied to the hi-attention to prevent dependence on future outputs.